Typical Scope of Work

 COMPONENTS OF A TYPICAL SCOPE OF WORK

-- Client meeting to discuss concept/style, functional requirements and budget.
+- Client and Designer meet to discuss aesthetic style, functional requirements and budget.
 The Client is required to bring a collection of images showing likes and dislikes, as well as a list of any specific storage requirements and items that need to be accommodated within the home.
 A good source for inspiration images is Houzz.
-We require this information to be prepared for the first meeting after our services are retained.
+We require this information to be prepared for review and discussion during the scheduled Concept Meeting.

 Selection of Interior Finishes & Fixtures